g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

     </div>
 }
 ```
 The provided code snippet is a portion of a Yew component that outlines what a simple website looks like.
-The `html! macro` describes the HTML content that is displayed by the component.
+The `html!` macro describes the HTML content that is displayed by the component.
 In this example, the `div` tag serves as a container of all the elements inside it.
 The header is given by an `h1` tag which reads “To-Do App” and thus becomes the title of its application.
 Here `input` means typing something in the to-do field only when you want to delete something from this field whenever there is one inside it which if pressed out will delete it from that particular category accordingly.
 Finally, there is `TodoList` part to which all to-do lists go in other words it is another Yew component written on other sections of the site’s code.

 Output:
 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_f787d527843a84f92a187df18e9abcf0.gif)

 Even though our existing output includes a user interface, we still require to integrate features for creating, updating, retrieving, and deleting items.
 The next section will discuss these functionalities.

 ## Extending the To-Do List Application with API Calls
-To start getting into your Yew code, you will need a back-end service with which the front end can communicate.
+To start getting into your Yew code, you will need a back-end service with which the front-end can communicate.
 This could be as simple as a REST API that handles CRUD (Create, Read, Update, Delete) operations for tasks.
 You could set this up using any server-side technology you’re comfortable with like [Rocket](https://rocket.rs/) (for Rust) similar to [Express](https://expressjs.com/) (for JavaScript).
 If you prefer simplicity, use a mock API service like `jsonplaceholder` or `json-server`.

 To work with asynchronous code and to execute HTTP requests in Rust, you would require the `wasm-bindgen-futures` crate for asynchronous functions and `reqwest` as a means of handling HTTP requests: